awsdocs/aws-elemental-medialive-user-guide/doc_source/supported-formats-smooth-output.md

 # Formats Supported in a Microsoft Smooth Output<a name="supported-formats-smooth-output"></a>

-Find the table for your output container, then within the table, look up your input container and captions type\.
-The supported caption formats are listed in the last column\.
+In this table, look up your input container and captions type\.
+Then read across to find the caption formats that are supported for a Microsoft Smooth output, when you have this input container and captions type\.

 | Source Caption Container | Source Caption Input | Supported Output Captions |